Jess-Doit/jess-doit-archive-engine/README.md

 Automated tool to monitor your favorite pages.
 Ensure you never miss an upload.
 SoundCloud automatic backup

+Add your favorite pages to the list in url_lists.ini and this program will automatically backup all songs from that page.
+This process is completely automated and by default will check each page every 6 hours.
+This and other settings can be controlled by modifying gen_config.ini.

 <img src="https://github.com/Jess-Doit/jess-doit-resources/blob/main/jdae/boot.PNG?raw=true" alt="drawing" width="500"/>

 ## Getting started